 Original budgets may be modified by the preparation of supplemental budgets.
 There were no supplemental budgets authorized by the Board of Directors during the year.
 Budgets may also be modified by appropriation transfers between the levels of control.
 Management may make transfers of appropriations within a function.
 Transfers of appropriations between functions require the approval of the Board of Directors.
 One appropriation transfer was authorized by the Board of Directors during the year.
-Expenditures of the various funds were within authorized appropriations for the year June 30, 2019.
+Expenditures of the various funds were within authorized appropriations, except for Support Services in the Special Revenue Fund which was over-expended by \$121,106 for the year ended June 30, 2021.